cnqiangfu/PL-VINS/README.md

 Now you run PL-VINS in the ROS RViZ.

 **Note that**: if you want obtain the trajectory and compare it to your method.
-Please modify the ouput path of the trajectory: /PL-VINS/vins_estimator/src/visualization.cpp (trajectory without loop) and /PL-VINS/pose_graph/src/pose_graph.cpp
+Please modify the ouput paths: /PL-VINS/vins_estimator/src/visualization.cpp (trajectory without loop) and /PL-VINS/pose_graph/src/pose_graph.cpp (trajectory with loop)

 ## 4 Related Papers